Nifty Assignments Info

 apply for Nifty Assignments.

-Applications are due a little before the regular SIGCSE paper date.
+Applications are due about 3 days before the regular SIGCSE paper date.

 Feel free to